jaganmskcc/CloudConductor/docs/developer/creating_a_module.md

 There are only two differences between the way splitters and tools are created.

-First different is that to create a splitter you will need to extend the `Modules/Splitter` abstract class instead of `Modules/Module`.
+First difference is that to create a splitter you will need to extend the `Modules/Splitter` abstract class instead of `Modules/Module`.

 Second difference is that the output of a tool is a list of output keys associated with values, while the output of a splitter if a list of splits, each split having a list of output_keys associated with values.
 Consequently, every output key has an additional